zijianchen98/GAIA/README.md

 ## Release
 - [2024/9/26] 🔥🔥🔥 GAIA is accepted by NeurIPS2024 D&B track as a Spotlight paper.
 We will soon update the arxiv.
 - [2024/6/18] 🔥 The proposed GAIA dataset is online!!
-Download it by [OneDrive](https://1drv.ms/u/c/0c2191cb01cbf002/ESuW1De_gGxLhqa4S9W3tk4Bys1ijEvwdQCHXbaip5nbWQ?e=mjmL6i) or [Baidu Netdisk](https://pan.baidu.com/s/1tBZYtt-NJLqS4VnQmL3zLQ?pwd=ks51) using Code: ks51
+Download it by [SJTUNetDisk](https://pan.sjtu.edu.cn/web/share/6b8cf0e3af33feafe3e562eb862088df), Extraction code: s277 or [Baidu Netdisk](https://pan.baidu.com/s/1tBZYtt-NJLqS4VnQmL3zLQ?pwd=ks51) using Code: ks51
 - [2024/6/17] 🔥 We upload the used action prompt in `prompts_all.csv` as well as its corresponding category (`action_label.xlsx`)
 - <p><del>[2024/6/11]  We are preparing the GAIA data and meta information.<p><del>
 - [2024/6/6]  [Github repo](https://github.com/zijianchen98/GAIA) for **GAIA** is online.